 - The victim of a reported sex offense, dating violence, domestic violence or stalking incident has the right to full and prompt cooperation from University personnel.
 Victims will be given written notification about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services available.
 Victims will also be provided with written notification about options for accommodations and protective measures, regardless of whether the victim wants to report the crime to police.
 Victims also have the right to pursue prosecution in a court of law.
 Even if the student does not want to press charges, they can speak with a police officer regarding the incident in order to keep all options open for the future.
 An advocate can help explain the difference between pressing charges and filing a report.
 The University will assist a victim with filing a report with the police if they choose to do so.
 BGSU police officers receive training in the investigation of sex offenses, domestic violence, dating violence and stalking.
 Officers are trained to first seek medical assistance for the survivor, then obtain vital information and evidence, which may be used in a later conduct or court action.
 All BGSU police officers have full police powers, which enable them to make arrests anywhere on the campus of Bowling Green State University.
 In addition, Bowling Green State University Police and the City of Bowling Green Police Division have a Mutual Aid Agreement which gives BGSU police officers full powers of arrest within the city of Bowling Green; likewise, the Bowling Green City Police have arrest powers on the campus of Bowling Green State University.
 In addition to the services provided by the Bowling Green campus, the Firelands campus also utilizes the services of the Erie County Sheriff’s Office

-- Duty to Report: All University personnel with the exception of those providing mental health services are required to report that a felony has been or is being committed.
+- Duty to Report: All University personnel with the exception of those providing confidential services are required to report that a felony has been or is being committed.

 - Reporting Procedures On and Off Campus: On-campus incidents should be reported to the BGSU Police Department.
 All off-campus offenses should be reported to the City of Bowling Green Police Division or the local jurisdiction in which the incidents occurred.
 For BGSU Firelands, incidents should be reported to the Erie County Sheriff’s Office.